 In Communist Party of Indiana v.
 Whitcomb, 414 U.S. 441 (1974), a unaminous Supreme Court invalidated a state loyalty oath requirement on First Amendment grounds because it prohibited protected political advocacy.

 Indiana had passed an election law prohibiting a political party from placing its candidates on the ballot unless the party’s officers took an oath not to “advocate the overthrow of local, state or national government by force or violence.”
-State officials then denied the Communist Party of Indiana access to the ballot in 1972 because of the oath requirement.
+State officials then denied the Communist Party of Indiana access to the ballot in 1972 for its presidential candidate Gus Hall because of the oath requirement.

 In ruling aginst Indiana, the Supreme Court cited a long list of loyalty oath cases striking down similar laws in other contexts, including Keyishian v.
 Board of Regents (1967), Elfbrandt v.
 Russell (1966), and Cramp v.
 Board of Public Instruction of Orange County (1961).
 The Court noted that the Indiana law prohibited mere abstract advocacy that did not meet the speech-protective standard set forth in Brandenburg v.
 Ohio (1969).